nocke/jekyll.nocke.de/_pages/parcours.md

 permalink: parcours/
 bodyclass: hide-header
 ---

+### Before hammering out individual pages, one should ensure, his common styles work well.

+### Even afterwords, with the pages party or fully standing, it's great to hava a singular, common testing to see how things behave, and if they are consistent to each other.
+So this is, what you are looking at.
+{: .bpad40}

+If you are interesed in the styles, they are [all here](https://github.com/nocke/jekyll.nocke.de/tree/master/_sass){:target="_blank"}

 <div id='grays' markdown='1'>

 | -----: | -----: | -----: | -----: | -----: | -----: |